Mubelotix/stotra/README.md

 - Made the leaderboard scale to multiple hundred of unique quotes
 - Fixed the leadboard breaking entirely when a quote is removed
 - Fixed error messages not being displayed when loading the portfolio fails
+- Fixed positions duplicating when the same ticker is bought multiple times

 <div align="center">
   <a href="https://github.com/github_username/repo_name">